To save human lives, U.S. hurricane shelters protect pets, too

 So officials throughout the region affected by Hurricane Matthew, from South Carolina to Florida, have made sure pets were welcome at some shelters to make sure people get to safety, too.

-"It absolutely is a lesson learnt from Hurricane Katrina," said Trina Sheets, executive director of the National Emergency Management Association, a group representing state directors of emergency services.
+"It absolutely is a lesson learned from Hurricane Katrina," said Trina Sheets, executive director of the National Emergency Management Association, a group representing state directors of emergency services.

 In the aftermath of Katrina, rescue missions to save pets put people at risk and diverted resources.

-"Every state in the nation has learnt that lesson, and whenever you see large-scale evacuations, you will also see shelters that open up that are able to accommodate pets," Sheets said.
+"Every state in the nation has learned that lesson, and whenever you see large-scale evacuations, you will also see shelters that open up that are able to accommodate pets," Sheets said.

 Burns Elementary School was one of three officially sanctioned pet-friendly hurricane shelters near Charleston and the best option for those who could not find a hotel that would accommodate their pets.